-Matrix spike and matrix spike duplicates are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, bone, or oil) adversely affected the sample analysis.
+Matrix spike (MS) and matrix spike duplicates (MSDs) are used to determine whether the sample matrix (e.g., water, soil, air, vegetation, or oil) adversely affected the sample analysis.
 A spike is a known amount of analyte added to a sample.
-Matrix spikes are performed at a rate specified by each environmental program's DQOs.
+MSs are performed at a rate specified by each environmental program's DQOs.
 The rate is typically one per 20 samples collected per project.
-No significant matrix effects were observed in 2022 for routine matrices such as water and soil.
-Non-routine matrices, such as oil, exhibited expected matrix issues.
+For 2023, A total of 225 MS/MSD samples were collected for non-radiological analyses and 193 MS/MSD samples were collected for radiological analyses.
+Not all parameters were analyzed for every MS/MSD pair.
+Of the 16,214 non-radiological parameters analyzed, 1,538 parameters (91%) were above 20% RPD.
+For the radiological parameters, 274 of the 434 parameters (63%) meet QA criteria.
+These overall non-radiological results are indicative of consistent measuring reproducibility with the laboratories and field sampling teams.
+Radiological results indicate some matrix interference and require more attention to the reported sample results.